-Any person desiring to erect or increase the height of any structure, permit the growth of any tree, or use property in a way prohibited by this section, may apply for a variance as established in Section 9, 11, 12, and 14 of the Duluth International Airport Zoning Ordinance, created by the Duluth International Airport Joint Zoning Board, recorded in the St. Louis County Recorder's Office as Document Number 01432556.
+Any person desiring to erect or increase the height of any structure, permit the growth of any tree, or use property in a way prohibited by this section, may apply for a variance as established in Section 9, 11, 12, and 14 of the Duluth International Airport Zoning Ordinance, created by the Duluth International Airport Joint Zoning Board, effective date October 6, 2021, Document Number 0456132.

-J. DLH Hazard Marking and Lighting
+J. DIA Hazard Marking and Lighting

-The Land Use Supervisor or the Board of Adjustment for the Duluth International Airport Joint Airport Zoning Board (BOA)may condition any Permit or Variance granted so as to require the owner of the Structure or tree or use in question at their own expense, to install, operate, and maintain thereon such markers and lights as may be necessary to indicate to pilots the presence of an Airport Hazards.
+The Local Airport Zoning Administrator or the BOA may condition any Permit or Variance granted so as to require the owner of the Structure or tree or use in question at their own expense, to install, operate, and maintain thereon such markers and lights as may be necessary to indicate to pilots the presence of an Airport Hazards.

-K. DLH Airport Zoning Administrator
+K. DIA Local Airport Administrator